DaveBackus/Data_Bootcamp/README.md

 More information:

 * [Course description and FAQ](https://docs.google.com/document/d/1EYvjgbeXk-BUGVrrVzJGqsaGaxYng1qSSB_3cxdsyJE/edit?usp=sharing)
-* [Course website](http://davebackus.github.io/Data_Bootcamp/) (this is a total mess right now, but will slowly improve between now and late January 2016)
+* [Course website](http://davebackus.github.io/Data_Bootcamp/) (this is a total mess right now, but will slowly improve between now and January 2016)

 **Mini-course.**
 We ran a three-session course in Fall of 2014.
 The materials are a little terse, but here they are: